deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 yarn add react-intl

 # Step 2
-Wrap your app with IntlProvider
+Wrap your app with IntlProvider in App.js

 To make the internationalization functions visible in all our components we have to wrap the App component with IntlProvider.
 It expects the current locale as property.
 For the moment we're setting it to a fixed language, later we will determine the user's locale by evaluating the language request sent by the browser.